The Evanston History Center’s Archival Collection is extensive and offers a comprehensive view of Evanston over time.

 EHC’s Costume Collection includes clothing worn by men, women, and children from throughout the community.
 In addition to garments, the collection includes accessories and other garment-related artifacts.
 The collection is the second most extensive costume collection in the state of Illinois.

 The Evanston History Center’s educational resources offers a variety of Evanston history resources for the general public, educations, and students.
 They include online exhibits, lesson plans, speakers bureau, and much more.

-Visitors can view these resources by visiting our online collections (coming soon).
+Visitors can view these resources by visiting our digital collections.